hincz-lab/TDP_43_Phase_Separation/README.md

 * [Create Trajectory GIF](/Analysis/Create_Trajectory_GIF/)
   Once we have extracted all of the amino acid positions, we can then visualize how the system behaves over time.
-By plotting the projection of each amino acid, we can see if proteins are phase separating or not over time.
-In this step, we convert all of the AA position data into a GIF.
+In this step, we convert all of the AA position data into a .gif.
+The .gif file shows the projection of each amino acid along one face of the simulation slab for each time step.

   - Input:
     A .npy file containing the positions of each AA for all extracted timesteps of the simulation.